cms-opendata-workshop/workshop2023-lesson-selection/_episodes/03-miniaodtrigger.md

 teaching: 10
 exercises: 10
 questions:
-- "How can I access trigger information from miniAOD files?"
+- "How can I access trigger information from MiniAOD files?"
 - "What are trigger objects?"
 objectives:
-- "Learn how one can retrieve trigger information like pass/fail bits or prescales from miniAOD files"
+- "Learn how one can retrieve trigger information like pass/fail bits or prescales from MiniAOD files"
 - "Learn what trigger objects are and why they are important"
 keypoints:
-- "It is possible to retrieve trigger information from miniAOD files directly"
+- "It is possible to retrieve trigger information from MiniAOD files directly"
-- "Trigger objects should be check against reconstructed objects"
+- "Trigger objects can be checked against reconstructed objects"
 ---

 ## How to access trigger information